Skip to main content Skip to main navigation Skip to footer content

 Welcome to The Ames Library at Illinois Wesleyan University!

-Over the summer, the Ames Library faculty and staff prepared our self-study for our regular external review, which takes place every ten years.
-It’s a chance to look back and consider how the many changes within the library, on campus, and in our world have had an impact on the library, and gives us a chance to reflect on what we could do next.
-Our external reviewers, two leaders in the academic librarianship community, visit campus to speak with students, staff, faculty and administrators in October, and then they will develop their report summarizing what they learned, providing observations, feedback, and recommendations for the future.
-It’s been a deeply reflective experience and also an exciting one, and has highlighted for me our strengths and our potential.
+Last year at this time, the staff and library faculty were preparing for our external review, which took place last October.
+I’m happy to report that the outcome of the review was a resounding success.
+Our reviewers, two leaders in the academic librarianship community, visited campus to speak with students, staff, faculty and administrators in October, developed a report summarizing what they learned, and provided observations, feedback, and recommendations for the future.
+It was a deeply reflective experience and also an exciting one, and highlighted for me our strengths and our potential.
+I’d like to call out one paragraph in particular:

 I continue to be grateful for the opportunity and the responsibility of leading The Ames Library.
 If you have any questions or concerns, please feel free to contact me directly.